 The examiner grades the instructor either A, B or fail with grade A being the best.

-If you want to find out more then you can visit my instructor zone through the links in the menu above.
+If you want to find out more then you can visit the instructor pages of my site through the “Instructors” menu above.

 Things to consider about grades

 Having a good grade is great but before choosing an instructor based purely on their grade, here are some things to consider:

 - The examiner that gives the instructor a grade has never been an instructor, has never taught anyone to drive and isn’t qualified to do so.
 It’s like walking into a kitchen and telling the head chef he’s rubbish when you can’t even cook an egg yourself